 "Sorry Jack", I lied.
 I just didn't want him to spread his luck too thinly.
 All the drinkers - and there must have been around a score of them - were local supporters as I knew.
 They might not have damaged his good looks too much, aside from rearranging his jaw and leaving him face down in a back alley.

 "Why the sudden -" he began to ask before looking around and sheepishly followed me.
 He took a couple of mouthfuls along the way to minimise spills.
 He passed 'Tiny' Jordan at the snooker table.
 He wouldn't want to drip any on Tiny's size thirteen work boots.

 We sat down and all eyes went finally to the giant screen over the back wall.
-I sat in the window, to look out onto the street that now shone under the fewe street lights with the sudden easterly gust of rain from the sea.
+I sat in the window, to look out onto the street that now shone under the few street lights from the sudden easterly gust of rain that chased inland from the sea beyond Teesmouth.